MarcoSin42/FromStutterFixUpdated/README.md

 ## Credit

-* Original program is by kh0nsu, I have not done much beside add some basic features and change some numbers.
+* Original program is by kh0nsu and in turn I forked this off OsoaGH, I have not done much beside adding a debug console, added typing and changing the offset values for Dark Souls III.
+* I forked this off OsoaGH
-* I found the new pointers by debugging ERTool and just adding those to this program.
+* OsoaGH found the new pointers by debugging ERTool and just adding those to this program.
-* Alas, I do not know C++.
-ChatGPT helped me with figuring out how to detect the achievement file for the DLL version.
+* I found the pointers by getting referred to the problematic code by a friend (Ike) who wanted me to make a patch for him, I don't play Dark Souls or any Souls-like game.
+  It involved doing some minor pointer chasing using Cheat Engine.